 Kind of a clip show episode today because I'm just finishing up the new book.
 I wanted it to be called There's Something in the Water but that has been used a few times already so we're going with A Creature Wanting Form which is a line I stole/changed from a War on Drugs song.
 I'm very excited about people reading the book I honestly think it might be "pretty good."
 Although as soon I think that I switch over to thinking it "fucking sucks."

 If you enjoy the real maudlin shit in here where I cry about how we're all going to die in 500 word sentences then you'll like it.
-The pre-order page isn't live yet but it will be here soon.

 On the theme of crying about dying check out the most recent post for paid subscribers from earlier this week.